 Oh My Dog!

-When our 12 years old dog died it was a terribly painful experience.
-In addition to this, I must admit we weren’t totally prepared to handle the disposal of his body.
+When my 12 years old dog died it was a terribly painful experience.
+In addition to this, I must admit I wasn’t totally prepared to handle the disposal of his body.

-Our vet was luckily really helpful and we finally opted for a single cremation: in a few days they gave us back a wooden box with his ashes, with a golden plate with his name on it.
+My vet was luckily really helpful and I finally opted for a single cremation: in a few days they gave me back a wooden box with his ashes, with a golden plate with his name on it.

-This was the beginning of our still ongoing research in this field: what people do when they loose their pet?
+This was the beginning of my research in this field: what people do when they loose their pet?

 According to FEDIAF (European Pet Food Industry) Facts & Figure 2014, the estimated number of European households owning at least one pet animal is 75 millions: such an impressive number!